Companions in Franciscan Solidarity

 -Supporting mission development efforts with the Generalate in Rome

--Exploring collaboration with sisters in Hull and Brixen provinces
+-Exploring collaboration with sisters in Hall and Brixen provinces

 -Supporting the people of Cameroon